 Classic Not Plastic: Your Guide to the Legendary Long Beach Scooter Rally

 Welcome to your guide to the Long Beach Classic Scooter Club’s annual rally, Classic Not Plastic.
-This aptly named event, hosted by Long Beach Classic Scooter Club, happens every May on Memorial Day Weekend in Long Beach, California, as dozens of vintage Lambrettas and Vespas line the streets near the Park Estates neighborhood and ride along Highway 1 enjoying cliffside views of the Pacific Ocean.
+Held over Memorial Day Weekend in Long Beach, California, CNP brings together dozens of vintage Lambrettas and Vespas owners, with music, food, raffle prizes, and epic rides along the Pacific Ocean.

 Affiliate Notice: Some of the links on my website are affiliate links, which means that if you take action on a link, such as book an accommodation or car rental, buy gear or products, or invest in travel insurance through the link posted, I will earn a small commission at no cost to you.
 I only link to the items I trust and recommend and work with the companies I believe in.
 Thank you.